This is how it feels. A playlist about me.

 Blur – To The End (French Version)

-I have so many fond memories of Blur songs, most have which have been sung on karaoke to rapturous applause.
+I have so many fond memories of Blur songs, most of which have been sung on karaoke to rapturous applause.
+It’s true, when I sing Blur, people applaud.
+It’s often my 5 minutes of fame.
 But this B-Side to Country House interested me.
 Damon sings the entire song in French…and it sounds delicious.
 I tried to memorise the chorus despite not able to speak an ounce of French.
 I even wrote the “lyrics” phonetically as I heard them.